Nested $\hat R$: Assessing the convergence of Markov chain Monte Carlo when running many short chains: Introduction

 \subsection{Related work}

 There has recently been a renewed interest in $\widehat R$ and its practical implementation \citep{Vehtari:2021, Vats:2021, Moins:2022}, with an emphasis on the classical regime of MCMC with 8 chains or fewer. $\widehat R$ computes a ratio of two standard deviations and is straightforward to evaluate.
 However, when applied to samples which are neither independent nor identically distributed---as is the case for MCMC---it becomes difficult to understand which quantity $\widehat R$ measures.
-It is moreover unclear how to choose a threshold for $\widehat R$ to decide if the Markov chains are close enough to their stationary distribution.
+It is moreover unclear how to choose a threshold for $\widehat R$ to decide if the Markov chains have converged.
 These issues were recently raised by \citet{Vats:2021} and \citet{Moins:2022}, who studied the convergence of $\widehat R$ in the limit of infinitely long chains.
-But such an asymptotic analysis tacitly applies to stationary Markov chains.
-The many-short-chains regime suggests taking limits in another direction: an infinite number of finite nonstationary chains.
-Using this perspective, we elicit the nonstationary variance, which sheds light on the advantages and limitations of $\widehat R$, and motivates $\mathfrak n \widehat R$.
+But such an asymptotic analysis tacitly applies to stationary Markov chains and convergence of the Monte Carlo estimator itself during the sampling phase, rather than convergence in $D_\text{TV}$ or in bias during the warmup.
+As prescribed by the many-short-chains regime, we took limits in another direction: an infinite number of finite nonstationary Markov chains.
+This perspective elicits the nonstationary variance, sheds light on the advantages and limitations of $\widehat R$, and motivates $\nR$.